-In other tasks, the agent \emph{did} flag corruption but continued the pipeline regardless, typically by attempting to ``route around'' the issue via alternative analyses or reference downloads.
-This pattern was observed in \textit{evolution} (corruption detected, but the agent proceeded with downstream analysis after downloading references), as well as in \textit{giab} and \textit{metagenomics} (corruption detected, yet analysis continued).
-A related variant occurred in \textit{transcript-quant}: the agent identified the corrupted input but still attempted subsequent steps until a downstream tool invocation failed due to missing or unusable outputs.
+In other tasks, the agent did flag corruption but continued the pipeline regardless, typically by attempting to ``route around'' the issue via alternative analyses or reference downloads.
+We observed this pattern in \textit{evolution}, \textit{giab}, and \textit{metagenomics}.
+A related phenomenon occurred in \textit{transcript-quant}: the agent identified the corrupted input but still attempted subsequent steps until a downstream tool invocation failed due to missing or unusable outputs.

-Finally, we observed cases where corruption led to early termination, either appropriately or due to cascading failures.
+Finally, we observe cases where corruption led to early termination, either appropriately or due to cascading failures.
 In \textit{deseq}, the input FASTA sequences were unusable, and the agent exited early.
-In contrast, \textit{single-cell} represents the desired behavior: the agent identified the corrupted data and did not proceed with further analysis.
-The \textit{cystic-fibrosis} task exhibited a different but practically similar failure mode: the metadata were scrambled and inconsistent with the prompt specification, and the agent continued the analysis, yielding incorrect results.

-We note that these behaviors are also sensitive to the type and severity of corruption introduced in our ablation.
+In contrast, in \textit{single-cell} the agent exhibited the desired behavior by identifying the corrupted data and not proceeding with further analysis.
+Finally, the \textit{cystic-fibrosis} task surfaced the following failure mode: although the metadata were scrambled and inconsistent with the prompt specification, the agent continued the analysis, and produced incorrect results.
+We note that these behaviors are also sensitive to the type and severity of the corruption introduced in our ablation.
 Some perturbations rendered files effectively unreadable, in which case downstream tool failures can force early termination irrespective of the agent’s intent.
 Other perturbations preserved superficially valid structure (e.g., files that load or parse but contain implausible values or scrambled semantics), allowing pipelines to run to completion despite being scientifically invalid.
-Importantly, while the latter category may not trigger hard errors, it would typically be readily apparent to a human practitioner that the inputs are not trustworthy and should not be used for inference.
+While the latter category may not trigger hard errors, it would typically be readily apparent to a human practitioner that the inputs are not trustworthy and should not be used for inference.